Who Is Deepak Kalal? Here’s All You Should Know About Rakhi Sawant’s Fiancé!

 - Top-Selling Bikes In India — October 2018

 Rakhi Sawant shocked everyone by announcing her wedding with India's Got Talent contestant and Internet sensation Deepak Kalal.
 She shared their wedding card on Instagram.
 As per the invite, the duo will be getting married on December 31, 2018, at 5.55 pm in Los Angeles.
-The controversial queen also revealed that she has invited Shahrukh Khan and Karan Johar, who had already confirmed to her that they would be coming to her wedding.
+The controversial queen also revealed that she has invited Shahrukh Khan and Karan Johar, who had already confirmed to her that they would be attending her wedding.
 Post revelation, she also shared a few videos of Deepak, and said that after marriage they would be participating in reality shows like Nach Baliye and Jhalak Dikhlaa Jaa!

 Many thought she is playing a prank, but she confirmed to the leading daily that she is indeed getting married and people should take her seriously.
 Apparently, Deepak had proposed Rakhi and she accepted his proposal as she feels he is a good soul!
-Many must be wondering who this Deepak Kalal is?
+Many must be wondering who Deepak Kalal is?
 Well, here's all you need to know about Rakhi's fiancé!

 Deepak Grabs Attention With Funny Videos

 Deepak is currently seen on India's Got Talent.
 He is known for his comic timing.
-Just like Rakhi Sawant, he too, is an attention seeker and has been grabbing attention with his videos on social media.
+Just like Rakhi Sawant, he too, is an attention seeker and has been gaining attention with his videos on social media.

 He Gets Trolled For Adult Videos

 Since 2011, he has been visiting the Kashmir.
 His social media is filled with videos on/from Kashmir.
 His first video was released from Kashmir.
-He also posts videos with his family members and gets trolled for his adult videos.
+He also gets trolled for his adult videos.

 Travel Blogger